-The story of Austin, is the urban side of the League's fight to rein in government.
+The story of Austin, is the urban side of the League's fight to rein in government subsidization of the developer lobby with our natural resources -- land and water.
 It is not much different in many Texas municipalities and other high growth cities across America.
-Cities are all about development and developers often offload the costs of for development onto the backs of current residents.
-Who else do you think pays for the roads, schools, police, fire, water and wastewater infrastructure demands of population growth?
-There are more enlightened cities that charge impact fees on new developments.
-However, thanks to our legislature's captivity by the real estate industry, Texas municipalities are limited to charging impact fees in only four areas (roads, water, wastewater and drainage fees...that's it!) and the amount is capped.
+Cities are all about development and developers often offload the costs for new development onto the backs of current residents.

 The Growth Machine